tiy-gvl-python/tiy-gvl-python.github.io/d_syllabus.md

 ### Holidays

-We will take off May 25th for Memorial Day and July 3rd for Independence Day.
+We will take off `Days to be determined`

 ## Topics